Neilson Park Creative Centre Update

 - A staff member will be positioned at the front entrance to monitor maximum capacity.
 Excluded from maximum occupancy requirements are staff, including teachers and facilitators.

 - Casual gallery viewers are permitted entrance if maximum capacity has not been reached.

 - Masks are mandatory for visitors 2 years of age and older.
 Exempt are those individuals that are unable to wear masks due to health issues.

-- Staff members, parents or guardians and children must not attend the program if they are sick, even if symptoms resemble a mild cold.
+- Visitors will not enter the Centre if they are sick, even if symptoms resemble a mild cold.
+Visitors are asked to self-screen as per signage at front entrance.
 Symptoms to look for include: fever, cough, shortness of breath, sore throat, runny nose, nasal congestion, headache, and a general feeling of being unwell.

 - Any program connected to a confirmed or probable case of COVID-19 will be required to close for a minimum of 72 hours to allow contact tracing, and then adhere to recommendations from City of Toronto Public Health.